gnosisguild/zodiac/docs/tutorial-module-exit-app/get-started.md

 There are two ways to find the Exit App depending on your use case.

-* **Standalone version**: If you are a member exiting with an web3 wallet, visit https://exit.gnosisguild.org/.
+* **Standalone version**: If you are a member exiting with a web3 wallet, visit https://exit.gnosisguild.org/.
 Using the standalone version of the Exit App will be the most common.

 * **Safe Apps version**: If you are a member exiting a Safe while using a Safe account to store your redeemable assets, find the Exit App through the Safe Apps list in your Gnosis Safe.
 (Instructions: On your Gnosis Safe's left menu, click the <code>APPS</code> option.
 Here you'll find apps available through Gnosis Safe.
 Search or scroll until you find the Exit App.)